 Vlad the Impaler

 Anne Rice made “born into darkness” a famous term.
-It’s fitting how the real Dracula became the first modern day vampire similar to the monsters she wrote.
+It’s fitting how the real Dracula became the first modern vampire similar to the monsters she wrote.
+Not the creepy, deformed mess.
+Instead a charismatic and deadly ancient man.

+Vlad Tepes was also born into darkness.
 Prince of Wallachia in the 13th century, the small region in Romania.
-His power was short lived, but his reputation became immortal.
+His power was short lived, but his reputation immortal.

 Known through infamy, stories we remember 600 years later.

-We have a former actor’s assistant to thank.
+We have a former actor’s assistant to thank for it.
 Bram Stoker wrote Dracula in 1897 after spending time with an Hungarian traveler named Vambery Armin.
-Inspired Dracula, and some say he’s the real life Van Helsing.
+He inspired Dracula Bram, and some say is the real life Van Helsing.

-History and folklore shared between the two.
-A 500 page novel was produced but no one could confirm if the author knew about Vlad.
-Bram Stoker publicly claimed he didn’t and that he’s never seen Vlad’s castles of Bran and Poienari.
+A love of history and folklore shared between them.
+A 500 page novel was produced, but no one confirmed if the author knew about Vlad Tepes.
+Bram Stoker publicly claimed he didn’t.
+Know the history or seen Vlad’s castles of Bran and Poienari.

 If true, then connections between the fictional Dracula and real Vlad are strange.